cazala/haha/README.md

 haha
 ====

-it makes your javascript code humorous.
+Humorous javascript obfuscation tool

 ###Usage

 haha(code, getFunc);

-code: the script that you want to make funnier.
+code: the script that you want to make obfuscate.

 getFunc: if set to true, the returned value is a function, otherwise if set to false (or not defined at all) it returns a string